-3. Check the floppy disk and verify if two files (clp.conf, clp.conf.rep) and one directory (scripts) are saved directly to the floppy disk.
+3. Check the floppy disk and verify if one file (clp.conf) and one directory (scripts) are saved directly to the floppy disk.

 Saving the cluster configuration data on a floppy disk (Windows)

 Follow the procedures below to save the cluster configuration data created with the Builder on Windows machine to a floppy disk.